Introduction

 Can project management software help with remote work?

-Yes, most modern tools offer features specifically designed for remote collaboration, such as real-time updates, video integration, and cloud-based file sharing.
+Yes.
+Most of the modern project management tools offer features specifically for remote collaboration, such as real-time updates, video meeting integrations, and cloud-based file sharing.

 What are the key features to look for in project management software?